maust/spring-boot-prometheus/README.md

-# Prometheus-Spring-Boot
+# Spring-Boot-Prometheus
-Prometheus-Spring-Boot makes it easy to use Prometheus with Spring Boot.
+Spring-Boot-Prometheus makes it easy to use Prometheus with Spring Boot.
 It exposes an /prometheus endpoint with prometheus-compatible metrics just by adding @EnablePrometheusEndpoint to your configuration.

 [![Build Status](https://travis-ci.org/maust/prometheus-spring-boot.svg?branch=master)](https://travis-ci.org/maust/prometheus-spring-boot)